-Two weeks of lectures, business site and cultural visits will take place in New Delhi, the capital of India.
+Two weeks of lectures and visits to business sites and cultural centers will take place in New Delhi, the capital of India.
 Curriculum will be provided by Professors at Delhi University and Shri Ram College of Commerce (SRCC) (www.srcc.edu).
 SRCC is a renowned business school in India and retains its prestigious position as the foremost of institutions dedicated to commerce and economics education in the country.

 SRCC is the only college in the University of Delhi that has upgraded its classrooms to facilitate teaching through technology by shifting from traditional style of teaching.
 All the classrooms and tutorial rooms in the college are fully air-conditioned.
-The class-rooms have been upgraded with ceiling-mounted LCD projectors, roll-down screens, green boards and podium for faculty.
+The classrooms have been upgraded with ceiling-mounted LCD projectors, roll-down screens, green boards, and podium for faculty.

-Tentative Program Calendar\
+Tentative Program Calendar

-\Please do not book your international flight until after orientation on October 7th.
+Please do not book your international flight until after orientation on October 13th.